helsinova/ehwe/src/doc/manpage.md

 Usage: `probe [strict]`

-Search for attached bladeRF device and print a list of results.
+Search for attached bladeRF adapter and print a list of results.

-Without specifying `strict`, the lack of any available devices is not considered an error.
+Without specifying `strict`, the lack of any available adapters is not considered an error.

-When provided the optional `strict` argument, this command will treat the situation where no devices are found as an error, causing scripts or lists of commands provided via the `-e` command line argument to terminate immediately.
+When provided the optional `strict` argument, this command will treat the situation where no adapters are found as an error, causing scripts or lists of commands provided via the `-e` command line argument to terminate immediately.